Darby and the Dead: Plot

 With Capri's help, Darby posits celebrating her birthday anyway to her friends and to raise "electrocution awareness" at school.
 Capri's friends agree and, thanks to Capri's influence, Darby starts to become popular among her peers.
 She further begins to bond with James who has stayed home from school for a few days following Capri's death.
 After returning, everyone at school begins to suspect that the two are dating, much to Capri's friend's chagrin.
 Darby's new life begins to intrude on her old one as she misses a date with Alex and keeps passing on helping Gary's friend Mel pass on.
 Capri initially becomes jealous of Darby's influence over the party, but is calmed by Gary and Mel.
 She goes to apologize, only to discover Darby's supposed relationship with James and angrily burns her house and begins to haunt James, forcing him to "break up" with Darby.

 The day of the party arrives and Darby comes in an effort to find Capri.
 She finds James talking to her via a Ouija board and Capri begins to mock Darby and send the board flying around the party.
 When she threatens further humiliation, Darby finally reveals to everyone her secret and the fact that she pretends to look down on everyone because of her own flaws.
 Darby returns to being ignored by everyone at school, but is visited by Capri who in an effort to make up for fighting with her, finds Darby's mother who has been watching her from afar in an effort to see how she can handle herself.
 Capri finally accepts Darby's friendship and moves on.

 Darby decides to continue cheerleading, having made up with the squad and remains friends with James.
 She runs into Gary again who is close to visiting his wife and he reveals that Mel has finally moved on as well, thanks to Alex.
-It is revealed he can also see ghosts, as well as break the fourth wall as Darby had done throughout the film, after having gotten into a coma.
-The two decide to start dating and work their afterlife business together, while a bird, implied to be Capri based on her belief in reincarnation, watches from afar.
+It is revealed he can also see ghosts as well as break the fourth wall as Darby had done throughout the film, after having fallen into a coma.
+The two decide to start dating and work their afterlife business together while a bird, implied to be Capri based on her belief in reincarnation, watches from afar.